bhavnicksm/pokemon-card-explorer/README.md

 ## To do

-- [ ] Augment the dataset with information about the pokemon from PokemonDB
 - [ ] Use longer length embedding model (512 tokens vs 8192 tokens)
 - [ ] Get estimates for cost of maintaing the site